VOCdevShy/Q-Learning_Frozen_Lake/README.md

 Do your own test by moving values if you want!

-For those who are interested by the calculation of the Q-Table here is an explacation:
+For those who are interested by the calculation of the Q-Table here is an explication:

 `qtable[state, action] = qtable[state, action] + alpha * (reward + gamma * np.max(qtable[next_state, :]) - qtable[state, action])`